nerfkidjcb/electric-trains/README.md

 ## Planned Features

 - Having a "power car" that looks like a cargo car but provides power and interfaces like a locomotive.
 This will be aesthetically pleasing for configurations such as 2-8 trains.
+- Long distance locomotives that have a greater fuel slot size?
+(Maybe)
+- Express versions of the electric locomotive and wagons that are even faster, but use more powerpacks?
+(Maybe)

 ## Changelog